satyajeetmunje/satyajeetmunje.github.io/connectserver.md

 When you run your ownCloud Android app for the first time, configuration screen opens.
 On the configuration screen, follow below steps:

-1. Enter your server web address.
+1. Enter your server web address https://studio/owncloud.
-2. Login name and password.
+2. Enter you login name and password.
 3. Click **Connect**.

 *Tip*